HFC Bank Stadium

 HFC Stadium is used primarily for rugby league, rugby union and football matches, and features a track as well as a pitch suitable for worldwide competition.
-The stadium has a capacity of 15,000.
+The stadium has a capacity of 15,446, with 4,026 seats on grandstand and 420 in VIP boxes.

 Construction and renovations

 Originally called Buckhurst Park, the stadium was constructed in 1951 on sixteen hectares of land given by William H. B. Buckhurst in 1948.

 The stadium was first renovated in 1978–1979 for the Sixth South Pacific Games.
 Work commenced in April 1978 with the demolition of the grandstand, which had lost its roof during Hurricane Bebe.
 The stadium was renamed National Stadium upon reopening in 1979.

 A second renovation took place in 2012, sponsored by ANZ Fiji, Fiji's largest bank, at a cost of FJD $17.5 million.
 The stadium reopened in March 2013, with a rugby union game between the Fiji national team and Classic All Blacks.

 In June 2022, the Fiji Sports Council announced HFC Bank as the new naming right sponsor of the stadium with the new name designated as HFC Bank Stadium.

+HFC Bank Stadium in which hosted the 2024 Oceania Athletics Championships, Oceania Para Athletics Championships and the Oceania Masters Athletics Championships had its track surface re-laid with a new surface early in 2024, specifically for the championships.
+The stadium currently holds World Athletics Class 2 Certification until February 2029.
+The facility held the Oceania Invitational and the Oceania Athletics Championships (including Para, Masters, U20, U18, and U16) from the 1st to the 8th of June 2024.

+The stadium also hosted the 2024 OFC Peace Cup in June 2024.